kdearbackup/capstone-project/README.md

 - **Data Generation:** A script is included to generate and populate the database with a minimum of 1000 records of dummy employee data for model training.
 - **Machine Learning Model:** A `sklearn.linear_model.LinearRegression` model is trained to predict salary based on job role and location.
 - **Prediction UI:** A React component provides an interface to input a job role and location.
 This data is sent to the backend via a RESTful service, and the component displays the returned predicted salary.

+### Application Workflow and User Roles

+This section outlines the standard user lifecycle and the permissions associated with each role within the Enterprise Directory application.

+#### User Onboarding and First Login

+The system is designed with a secure onboarding process for new employees.

+1.  **Registration by HR:** An employee's journey begins when a member of the Human Resources (HR) department registers them in the system.
+Employees cannot register themselves.
+2.  **Initial Credentials:** Upon registration, the HR member provides the new employee with their initial credentials (email and a temporary password).
+3.  **First Login:** The employee uses these credentials for their first login.
+4.  **Forced Password Change:** For security purposes, the system will immediately detect that this is the user's first login and will prompt them to change their password.
+5.  **Re-authentication:** After successfully setting a new, secure password, the user is redirected back to the login page.
+6.  **Normal Access:** The employee can now log in with their new password to gain full access to the application based on their role.

+#### Role-Based Permissions

+The application enforces a strict role-based access control (RBAC) model to ensure data security and integrity.

+- **Employee:** Can view the directory and update their own non-critical personal information, such as their phone number and name, work location.
+- **Manager:** Has all the permissions of an Employee.
+Additionally, they can view their direct reports' full profiles (including salary) and update critical data for their team members, such as their job title, role, salary, and assigned manager.
+- **HR (Human Resources):** Possesses the highest level of access.
+They can perform all actions of a Manager but for any employee in the organization.
+They are also the only role authorized to register new employees.

 ### Tech Stack